 My Commentary and Analysis

-If you’d like to learn more about structuring your personal statement or statement of purpose, you can read my complete guide to writing a master’s degree personal statement here.
+If you’d like to learn more about structuring your personal statement or statement of purpose, check out my awesome Personal Statement Template eBook here.
+It’s full of detailed examples of what to include!

 Commentary and Analysis